Arch bridge: Advantages of simple materials

-Stone, brick and other such materials are strong in compression and somewhat so in shear, but cannot resist much force in tension.
-As a result, masonry arch bridges are designed to be constantly under compression, so far as is possible.
+Stone, brick, and other such materials are strong in compression and somewhat so in shear, but cannot resist much force in tension.
+As a result, masonry arch bridges are designed to be kept under constant compression, so far as possible.
 Each arch is constructed over a temporary falsework frame, known as a centring.
 In the first compression arch bridges, a keystone in the middle of the bridge bore the weight of the rest of the bridge.
 The more weight that was put onto the bridge, the stronger its structure became.
-Masonry arch bridges use a quantity of fill material (typically compacted rubble) above the arch in order to increase this dead-weight on the bridge and prevent tension from occurring in the arch ring as loads move across the bridge.
-Other materials that were used to build this type of bridge were brick and unreinforced concrete.
+Masonry arch bridges use a quantity of fill material (typically compacted rubble) above the arch to increase the dead weight on the bridge and prevent tension from occurring in the arch ring as loads move across the bridge.
+Other materials used to build this type of bridge included brick and unreinforced concrete.
 When masonry (cut stone) is used, the angles of the faces are cut to minimize shear forces.
-Where random masonry (uncut and unprepared stones) is used, they are mortared together and the mortar is allowed to set before the falsework is removed.
+Where random masonry (uncut and unprepared stones) is used, they are mortared together, and the mortar is allowed to set before the falsework is removed.

-Traditional masonry arches are generally durable, and somewhat resistant to settlement or undermining.
+Traditional masonry arches are generally durable and somewhat resistant to settlement or undermining.
 However, relative to modern alternatives, such bridges are very heavy, requiring extensive foundations.
-They are also expensive to build wherever labor costs are high.
+They are also expensive to build in areas with high labor costs.